 Because I’m a size 4 I keep being asked to go in and see ASOS, however they never book me.
 I know that they already have a group of lovely girls working for them and I’m sure they all have beautiful feet, but ASOS must be in need of a few more models as they keep casting for it…?
 Maybe they need someone to fill in the gaps whenever their regular girls are busy on other jobs or on holiday?
-The other day (the one this post is actually about), I had my 6th (!!!) request casting with them.
-My booker called me about it the previous day, and we even had a laugh about it – as this is almost becoming a joke by now.
-I asked her if she was sure they actually wanted to see me, as they clearly must know after the 5th time seeing me that I’m not right for them.
-Otherwise, why haven’t they booked me?
-But no, apparently they had asked to see me yet again.
+The other day (the one this post is actually about), I had something like my 6th request casting with them.
+I asked my booker if she was sure they actually wanted to see me, as they clearly must know after the 5th time seeing me that I’m not right for them.
+But no, apparently they wanted to see me again.
 So although I wasn’t exactly very hopeful about the casting, it would be silly not to go – it is after all a very nice job for those who end up getting it.
 6th time lucky, isn’t that what they say!?

 I guess it’s quite important to mention the fact that I have webbed toes on one of my feet.
-That it self should kind of knock out any chance I might have of ever having a shoe modelling career :P I mean, if you can pick basically anyone you want with size 4, why pick the one with weird toes?
+That in it self should kind of knock out any chance I might have of ever having a shoe modelling career :P I mean, if you can pick basically anyone you want with size 4, why pick the one with weird toes?
 But this particular issue of mine hasn’t seemed to be a problem for any of the other brands that I have worked with in the past.
 It’s not that noticeable, and most shoes will hide this part of the toes anyway… But for one of my last campaign shoots for Cara London they didn’t even photo shop it out, even if it would only take a single click of a button to edit it.
-Of course I know that ASOS would never hire me with this imperfection linking two of my toes together, but I thought – hey, maybe they are into showing individuality.
-Being different is quite trendy now isn’t it? hehe.
+Of course I know that the chances are small to get hired with this imperfection linking two of my toes together, but I thought – hey, maybe they are into showing individuality.
+Being different is quite trendy now isn’t it? :p

 TUESDAY THE 15TH OF AUGUST